Table of Contents

 Consideration

 Parties enter into a contract because of the value they will get out of it.
 Consideration is the value the parties will exchange to perform the contract.
-And it doesn’t have to be momentary; it can also be providing goods or services.
+And it doesn’t have to be monetary; it can also be providing goods or services.

 Awareness